 Like sleep deprivation, sleep apnea is associated with a higher risk of chronic health conditions, including high blood pressure, stroke, and heart attack.
 Drowsy driving due to sleep apnea is also a noted contributor to car crashes.

-Treatment for Sleep Deprivation
+Sleep Deprivation Treatment

 When sleep deprivation is simply due to not sleeping enough, a period of catch-up sleep is often enough to reverse the symptoms.
 You can start by making sleep a priority and carving out more time in your schedule to give yourself the opportunity to meet your sleep goals.

-- To help improve your sleep, your doctor may recommend sleep hygiene techniques such as:
+To help improve your sleep, your doctor may recommend sleep hygiene techniques such as:

 - Implementing a bedtime routine and a regular sleep-wake schedule